 One way you could create a ritual for consumers to recruit others to engage your brand is by creating a members-only system with certain components of your brand.

 For example, let’s say you’re the CMO of an online grocery store.
 You could create a system where only consumers who share your store's coupons with at least two people—would receive the discounts from those coupons themselves.
 And the two people that received the coupon offering would have to enter a special code during checkout on your website to confirm that they received them from the sender.

 Of course the discounts would have to be of enough value to invoke the action from both the sender and receiver—but it would be well worth it in the long run.

-In the book The Culting Of Brands: Turn Your Customers Into True Believers, author Douglas Atkin cautioned, “As the leader of an organization, you cannot guarantee that an event will gain repeatable status within an organization.
+In his book, The Culting Of Brands: Turn Your Customers Into True Believers, author Douglas Atkin, cautioned, “As the leader of an organization, you cannot guarantee that an event will gain repeatable status within an organization.
 But you can set up the right conditions for it to occur.”

 By applying any one of the aforementioned actions in this article—you’ll be setting up the right conditions of converting consumers into marketers for your brand.
 But it’s the benefits that your brand provides to those consumers is what will truly determine how often the process will be repeated once they do take the action of marketing your brand.